Risk Manager FAQ

 What does “country” indicate?

-This column of the Alerts tab will show a two-letter code representing the country that issued the payment card.
+This column of the Alerts tab will show a flag and two-letter code representing the country that issued the payment card.

 Taking action on alerts

 What happens when I select and open a risk alert?

 Unread risk alerts are bolded.
 When you select an unread risk alert, additional details will appear in a new screen.
 If a saved card on file was used for a payment, you’ll be able to see that buyer’s transaction history with your business.
 You’ll also be able to view any provided shipping and billing addresses, as well as other payment-specific information.
 In the instance that you experience buyer fraud, we want you to have as much information about your transactions as possible so you can make an informed decision about taking action on a risk alert.

 From the alert’s detail page, you can either issue a refund for the transaction, block the card that was used for completing the transaction, or dismiss the alert.